zhangtina0103/CoDeR-RL/README.md

 ## 🧩 Overview
 **CoDeR-RL** (Cosine + Delta + Regularization Reinforcement Learning) is a reward-shaping framework that improves reasoning quality and stability in small-to-mid-sized large language models.
-It builds on NVIDIA’s Tool-N1 baseline but replaces the brittle **binary reward** with a structured, multi-component design that teaches *how* to reason better—not just *whether* the model is right.
+It builds on NVIDIA’s Tool-N1 baseline but replaces the **binary reward** with a structured, multi-component design that teaches *how* to reason better—not just *whether* the model is right.

 ---